-World famous and a beloved Safari destination in Africa, Masai Mara in Kenya is a vast expanse of gently rolling African grassland located in the south west corner of Kenya, bordering the Serengeti National park in Tanzania.
-The word 'Masai' comes from the Maasai tribe, inhabitants of the area and the word 'Mara' is the maasai tribal word for 'spotted', referring to the unique flat topped acacia trees, shrubs and bushes that are found across most of the reserve.
+No surprise then that the Masai Mara has been voted one of the new Seven Wonders of the World.
+The word 'Masai' comes from the Maasai tribe, inhabitants of the area and the word 'Mara' is their word for 'spotted', referring to the unique flat topped acacia trees, shrubs and bushes that are found across most of the reserve.

 Click on the link above to open the African Wildlife Animals list.
 Here you will find information on the numerous species of mammals and birds naturally habitating in Maasai Mara Game Reserve.